Bandwidth/ap-docs/methods/messages/postMessages.md

 {% common %}

-### Example: Request receipt for single text message
+### Example 5 of 7: Request receipt for single text message
 To send a text message with request receipt from {fromNumber} to {toNumber}, send the following request:

 {% sample lang="bash" %}